Fibre to the premises (FTTP)

-Not all Internet Service Providers (ISPs) offer FTTP.
-You may need to consider changing to one that does if you wish to access the increased speeds.
+Not all Internet Service Providers (ISPs) offer FTTP, so you may need to consider changing to one that does.

 Those providing a FTTP service over the Openreach network in Dorset include:

-Full list of FTTP providers operating over the Openreach network
+View the full list of FTTP providers operating over the Openreach network.

 Does FTTP cost more than FTTC (fibre to the cabinet)?